andyexeter/most-visible/.github/CONTRIBUTING.md

 ## Creating a pull request
 Pull requests are very welcome.
 Please use the standard 'fork and pull' github model:

-1. Fork the repository and and clone locally.
+1. Fork the repository and clone locally.
-2. Run `npm install` to download dev dependencies.
+2. Run `yarn` or `npm install` to download dev dependencies.
-3. Create a new branch for your changes.
-Commit your changes.
+3. Create a new branch for your changes e.g feature/my-feature or hotfix/my-fix
+4. Commit your changes
-4. Open a pull request
+5. Open a pull request

 All pull requests must pass travis CI builds so please ensure your code follows the standards within `.jshintrc`, `.jscsrc` and passes QUnit tests (You can use `grunt test` to test your code)